Preparing for Class

 Since young children often need to use the restroom or need a parent at a moment’s notice, we would appreciate it if parents could please remain at our studios during classes that are thirty minutes in length.

-St. Matthews Location: Parents and guardians will need to walk to the second floor and into our lobby to drop off or pick up their children.
+St. Matthews Location: Parents and guardians are required to walk to the second floor and into our lobby to drop off or pick up their children.
 All students, regardless of their age and maturity, MUST wait to be picked up by their guardian in the front seating area where our receptionist is located.

 Downtown Location: For the safety and security of the staff and students, the Louisville Ballet Center building must remain locked after normal business hours.
 Please refrain from allowing entry to individuals whom you do not know personally.
 If necessary, please contact a staff or faculty member to confirm that an unknown visitor is authorized to enter the building after hours.